OSCELOT/MyMessages/README.md

 If you are currently using My Messages (version 2.2.1 or prior) then you will need to uninstall My Messages in order to successfully install My Messages.

-Note: Below is a short history of the current SaaS Test Release and Production Release.
+Note: Below is a history of the current SaaS Test Release and Production Release.

+The unm-unmmymessages-3900.6.war (version 2.6.3-3900.6) is the WAR file for Blackboard Learn 3900.6.0 SaaS, MH, and SH (not 3900.x.0) (Original Experience only).

+1. Using 3900.6.0 Blackboard APIs.

 The unm-unmmymessages-3900.4.war (version 2.6.2-3900.4) is the WAR file for Blackboard Learn 3900.4.0 SaaS, MH, and SH (not 3900.x.0) (Original Experience only).

 1. Using 3900.4.0 Blackboard APIs.

+Note: Below is a history for earlier SaaS Releases

 The unm-unmmymessages-3900.2.war (version 2.6.1-3900.2) is the WAR file for Blackboard Learn 3900.2.0 SaaS, MH, and SH (not 3900.x.0) (Original Experience only).

 1. Using 3900.2.0 Blackboard APIs.

-Note: Below is a short history for earlier SaaS Releases

 The unm-unmmymessages-3900.0.war (version 2.6.0-3900.0) is the WAR file for Blackboard Learn 3900.0.0 MH/SH (not 3900.x.0) (Original Experience only).